ksu-cs-cc/ksu-cs-cc.github.io/content/4-cc315/01-strings/02-immutable.md

 Working with strings presents some unintended consequences.
 Strings are an immutable data type which means that once declared their state cannot change.
 We will now look at an example of where this can cause trouble in our coding.

 Here we have a basic function, called `ENCODER`.
 As input, it takes `TEXT` which is the text to encode and `X` which is a number for the offset.
-This is a very basic encoding strategy where we esentially shift the letters.
+This is a very basic encoding strategy where we essentially shift the letters.
 This is not a good encoding strategy as it is very weak.

 [Slide 6]

 For example lets say we have a string `"Fish"` which we want to encode by offsetting 2. `F` becomes `H`, `i` becomes `k`, `s` becomes `u`, and `h` becomes `j`.
 This is a very natural implementation of a task such as encoding and on the surface does not appear to be a bad practice.
-However, we will see that this implementaion is not ideal.
+However, we will see that this implementation is not ideal.
 Let's walk through an example.

 [Slide 7]